aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

       # Spanning tree mode (note - only mstp has been validated at this time) | Required.
       spanning_tree_mode: < mstp >
-    # Possibility to prevent configuration of Tenant VRFs and SVIs | Optional, default is true
-    # This allows support for centralized routing.
-    overlay_svis: < true | false >

-  # The node groups are group of one or two nodes where specific variables can be defined related to the topology
-  # and allowed L3 and L2 network services.
-  # All variables defined under `defaults` dictionary can be defined under each node group to override it.
-  node_groups:

       # Spanning tree priority | Required.
       spanning_tree_priority: < spanning-tree priority >